In the same way, faith by itself, if it is not accompanied by action, is dead.

 - Salary and Compensation– The salary is low compared to other industries and typically not a ladder for added responsibilities with added compensation

-- Cost of Teacher Preparation vs Entry Level Salary- The cost of today’s undergraduate degrees and with so many students have loans to pay back, more and more college grads are choosing other professions that will help them pay off their loans sooner.
+- Cost of Teacher Preparation vs Entry Level Salary- Because of student debt, more college grads are choosing other professions that will help them pay off their loans sooner.

-- Induction and Support for New Teachers– A solid mentor program with supports in place for the first 3-5 years of teaching gives new teachers confidence in their profession and are more willing to stick it out.
-New teachers often get one semester to run a classroom by themselves and then they are in the classroom in many cases to learn as they go without frequent guidance from veteran teachers.
+- Induction and Support for New Teachers– Schools need a solid mentor program with supports in place for the first 3-5 years of teaching.
+This gives new teachers confidence in their profession and are more willing to stick it out.

 - Working Conditions within the Building and/or District- Supportive administration, positive school climate and culture helps to promote teacher retention.
-Over worked and underappreciated teachers are the first ones to leave the profession because they are not treated as the professionals that they are.
+Over worked and underappreciated teachers are the first ones to leave the profession.

 Below are some graphs from the Learning Policy Institute showing the percentages of why teachers leave the classroom: